ptking777/dtc_de_nifi_project/README.md

 # dtc_de_nifi_project
-DTC DE Zoom Camp Project : Nifi ETL Processor
+DTC DE Zoom Camp Project : NiFi ETL Processor

 In this project we will be using Apache NiFi to download the data from the NOAA site.